chasewnelson/SNPGenie/README.md

 * **--gtffile**: optional string parameter specifying the one file with CDS annotations.
 Default: auto-detect the .gtf file.
 * **--sepfiles**: optional Boolean (flag) parameter specifying whether to product separate results (codon) files for each SNP report (all results already included together in the codon_results.txt file).
 Simply include in the command line to activate.
 Default: not included.
 * **--slidingwindow**: optional integer parameter specifying the length of the sliding (codon) window used in the analysis.
 Default: 9 codons.
 * **--ratiomode**: optional Boolean (flag) parameter specifying whether to include π values for each codon in the codon_results.txt file(s).
-This is usually inadvisable, as π values (especially πS) are subject to great stochastic error.
+This is usually inadvisable, as π values (especially *π*<sub>S</sub>) are subject to great stochastic error.
 Simply include in the command line to activate.
 Default: not included.
 * **--sitebasedmode**: optional Boolean (flag) parameter specifying whether to include π values derived using a site-based (reference codon context only) approach in the codon_results.txt file(s).
 This is usually inadvisable, as π values will not reflect the true population pairwise comparisons.
 Simply include in the command line to activate.
 Default: not included.

 For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 1%, and specify your input files, you could enter the command: